History of Lyme disease in Timeline

 1992: First Reported Case of BYS in Brazil

-December 1998: FDA Approval of LYMErix
+December 1998: FDA Approves LYMErix

-1998: LYMErix Availability
+1998: LYMErix Made Available

-1999: Cases Reported Between 1999 and 2000
+1999: Cases Reported in Mexico

-2000: Cases Reported Between 1999 and 2000
+2000: Cases Reported in Mexico

-February 2002: Withdrawal of LYMErix from the US Market
+February 2002: LYMErix Withdrawn from U.S. Market

-2002: LYMErix Discontinuation
+2002: LYMErix Discontinued

-In 2002, LYMErix was discontinued.
+In 2002, LYMErix was discontinued after being available since 1998.

-2003: Researchers postulate the dilution effect
+2003: Researchers begin to postulate the dilution effect

 In 2003, some researchers began to postulate whether the so called dilution effect could mitigate the spread of Lyme disease.
-The dilution effect is a hypothesis that predicts that an increase in host biodiversity will result in a decrease in the number of vectors infected with B. burgdorferi.

 2004: Publication of Lab 257

-2005: Climate Suitability Modeling Study
+2005: Climate Suitability Modelling Study

 A 2005 study using climate suitability modelling of I. scapularis projected that climate change would cause an overall 213% increase in suitable vector habitat by 2080.

-2005: Lyme Disease Cases in the United States
+2005: Case Statistics in the United States

 2007: Study Suggests Endemic Infections in Mexico

-2008: Review of Environmental Correlates
+2008: Review of Published Studies

 A 2008 review of published studies concluded that the presence of forests or forested areas was the only variable that consistently elevated the risk of Lyme disease.

-2008: Release of Under Our Skin documentary
+2008: Release of documentary Under Our Skin

 Loading Video...

-2009: Tick Infection Rates in the UK
+2009: Tick Infection Rate in the UK

 October 2010: Mandatory Reporting Introduced in the UK